xid32/Survey4MusicAVQA/README.md

-# 🎼 Survey for Music Performance Audio-Visual Question Answering (Survey4MusicAVQA)
+# 🎼 A Survey on Music Performance Audio-Visual Question Answering

-This repository accompanies our NeurIPS 2025 position paper submission on Music Performance Audio-Visual Question Answering (Music AVQA).
-It provides an overview of key datasets, task formulations, and representative models covered in the paper.
-In particular, it catalogs the evolution of MUSIC-AVQA benchmarks, summarizes common question types, and provides brief descriptions of representative papers.
-This resource is intended to support researchers interested in multimodal reasoning under the complex, continuous, and densely layered conditions of musical performance scenarios.
+This repository provides an overview of Music Performance Audio-Visual Question Answering (Music AVQA), including key datasets, task definitions, and representative models.
+It catalogs the development of MUSIC-AVQA benchmarks, summarizes common question types, and highlights notable methods in the field.
+This resource is designed to support researchers exploring multimodal reasoning in the complex and continuous settings of musical performance.

 ## Content